 - Paper towels

-- Small brush
+- A small brush (toothbrush)

-Prepare the Water
+Prepare the New Water

-Regardless of what your water source is, it should be treated to eliminate chlorine, chloramines, heavy metals and other potentially harmful substances.
+Regardless of what your water source is, it should be treated to eliminate chlorine, chloramines, heavy metals, and other potentially harmful substances.
 Maintaining a consistent water temperature is also important to avoid stressing the fish with an abrupt temperature change.
-Lastly, tap water contains dissolved gasses that dissipate after a short time, often changing the pH of the water, which is another stress factor for your fish.
+Lastly, tap water contains dissolved gases that dissipate after a short time, often changing the pH of the water, which is another stress factor for your fish.
 All of those issues can be addressed by testing and treating your water before adding it to the fishbowl.

 Remove the Fish